fuseelements/ember-brunch-skeleton/README.md

 produce a production deployment.

 During development, to continuously rebuild the project on every change, execute `brunch watch`.
 To run the simple http development server, execute `brunch watch --server`.
+You can the visit <http://localhost:3333/develop.html> to load your app.

 ## Configure [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) workflow support